FNNDSC/pl-fshack/README.rst

 Examples
 --------

-Copy and modify the command below as needed.
+Copy and modify the different commands below as needed.

 .. code:: bash